mariamartz/mariamartz/README.md

 ### Hi there 👋

+My name is Mariana Martinez and I am currently learning Python and SQL.
+You can find my projects here!

 <!--
 **mariamartz/mariamartz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.